SOAP connection

 -

-Web Service URL: Enter a valid URL for the web service.
+Web service URL: Enter the URL for the web service.
 By default, this field populates with the URL from the WSDL.

 -

-Service and Binding: By default, these fields autopopulate based on the provided WSDL and port and cannot be edited.
+Service and Binding: These fields automatically populate based on the WSDL and port and cannot be edited.

 -